KrisGerald02/Projects_ARDUINO/Turn Light/README.md

-# Proyecto Arduino: Encender el LED del Pin 13
+# Arduino Project: Turn on the LED on Pin 13

-## Descripción
+## Description
-Este proyecto demuestra cómo encender el LED integrado en el pin 13 de un Arduino.
-Es un proyecto básico para principiantes que ayuda a comprender el uso de salidas digitales en una placa Arduino.
+This project demonstrates how to turn on the built-in LED on pin 13 of an Arduino.
+It is a basic project for beginners to understand the use of digital outputs on an Arduino board.

-## Componentes Requeridos
+## Required Components
-- Placa Arduino R4 Minima
+- Arduino R4 Minima board
-- Cable USB para programación y alimentación
+- USB cable for programming and power

-## Demostracion
+## Demonstration
 https://github.com/user-attachments/assets/a1fcfd14-8372-411e-926a-1884595f3528